2020PB/police-brutality/reports/Oregon.md

 ### Police slash journalist's tires | August 1st

 A parked car attempts to pull out and drive away.
-OFficers slash the car's tires.
+OFficers slash the car's tires and shatter the rear windshield.
 The woman driving the car is wearing a helmet and PRESS shirt.

 tags: journalist, abuse-of-power, property-destruction